samratkar/samratkar.github.io/_posts/concepts/genai/notes-codes/attention/2025-03-14-attention-overview.md

 ```

 ## You are given a chatbot powered by an LLM.
 What techniques can improve the relevance, safety, and factual accuracy of its responses?

-Excellent question — this gets to the heart of deploying responsible, useful, and reliable AI systems.
-Let’s carefully break down proven techniques that can improve **relevance**, **safety**, and **factual accuracy** of chatbot/LLM responses:

 ---